 Where to bet on sports in Arizona

-Arizona sports betting law calls for 20 licenses to be available.
-It’ll be an even split of 10 apiece for tribal casinos and professional sports organizations.
+Arizona sports betting law calls for 20 licenses to be available for retail and online betting.
+It’s an even split of 10 apiece for tribal casinos and professional sports organizations.
 For the latter, stadium or event sites that can host at least 10,000 fans are eligible.

 - Apache Gold Casino Resort, San Carlos